-- 4. This Procedure will apply to allegations of misconduct against registered and un-registered students of the School.
-For the avoidance of doubt: - 4.1 A registered student is a student that is pursuing an undergraduate or postgraduate programme of study for which they are receiving teaching and/or or supervision, or from which they have an authorised temporary absence that does not require interruption or an extension to the length of their programme of study. - 4.2 An un-registered student is a student that is on a period of interruption or has been suspended from their programme of study, or is awaiting only to sit an exam to either progress, or complete their programme of study. - 4.3 This Procedure will not apply to students of the School who have been expelled or withdrawn from the School or to students who have completed their programme of study (whether successfully). - 5.
+- 4. This Procedure will apply to allegations of misconduct against registered students of the School.
+For the avoidance of doubt: - 4.1 A registered student is a student that is pursuing a programme of study for which they are receiving teaching and/or supervision, or from which they have an authorised temporary absence that does not require interruption or an extension to the length of their programme of study. - 4.2 A registered student also includes a student who is on a period of authorised interruption or has been temporarily suspended from their programme of study. - 4.3 This Procedure will not apply to students of the School who have been expelled or withdrawn from the School or to students who have completed their programme of study (whether successfully or unsuccessfully). - 5.
 A local procedure that is specific to an area of the School may be used to resolve some allegations of misconduct.
-Examples of areas that sometimes use a local procedure are the LSE Summer School, LSE Executive Summer School or a hall of residence that is fully or partially populated by students the School.
+Examples of areas that sometimes use a local procedure are the LSE Summer School, LSE Executive Summer School or LSE Residences.
 The application of a local procedure will not necessarily preclude the use of this Procedure. - 6.
+Students who are studying at Partner Universities or overseas collaborating institutions for a specified period of time will fall under the remit of that institution's disciplinary procedures unless alternative arrangements regarding disciplinary procedures has been agreed.
+If during this period, misconduct occurs on the School's premises, then the alleged misconduct will be considered under this disciplinary procedure. - 7.
 The School and the School's Students' Union have separate disciplinary procedures: the School will use this Procedure to determine whether a student has breached any of its terms or conditions, policies or procedures, or rules or regulations; the Students' Union will use its own procedure to determine whether a student has breached the terms of their membership of the Union.
-This being the case, it is possible for one allegation of a breach of discipline to be considered separately under one or both of the procedures. - 7.
-This Procedure may be applied to incidents that occur outside the School's premises and/or which involve a member of the public. - 8.
+This being the case, it is possible for one allegation of a breach of discipline to be considered separately under one or both of the procedures. - 8.
+This Procedure will apply to incidents of alleged misconduct that occur on and off the School's premises (including via social media) or as part of activities organised or authorised by the School and where they are related to the approved business of the School.
+For the avoidance of doubt, the alleged victim could be the School itself, a student or employee of the School or others visiting, working or studying at the School. - 9.
 Deviations from this Procedure will not invalidate any action taken against a student unless the integrity of the process is compromised.
-The person who is overseeing an investigation, usually the Secretary, a Pro-Director or a Board of Discipline, will decide when and how to deviate from this Procedure, and explain to the affected parties the reason for doing so.
+The person who is overseeing an investigation at different stages, usually the Secretary, a Pro-Director or a Board of Discipline, will decide when and how to deviate from this Procedure, and explain to the affected parties the reason for doing so.